RaphaeleL/nvim/README.md

 <b>Useable for </b>
 macOS · Linux · (Windows)

 > **NaaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete ide layer for `nvim` and easily customizable. it includes some useful plugins, but not everything the nvim community provides, for example no dap.
+Windows should somehow working, it's not Tested.
+Maybe with some small Changes.

-## Installation
+## Install

 > Neovim 0.8.1

-### Package-Manager

 You can install `nvim` using a package manager, but keep in mind that `nvim` may be updated to a newer version when you update packages.
 This can lead to a plugin suddenly not working anymore.

-### Source

-If you want to make sure `nvim` is only updated when you want, then I recommend installing from source.
+If you want to make sure `nvim` is only updated when you want, then I recommend installing from source this way:

 ```
 git clone https://github.com/neovim/neovim.git